byteduck/duckOS/README.md

   - There is only support for one redirection at a time right now.

 Programs that take arguments will provide you with the correct usage when you run them without arguments.

+### Libraries

+- [libc](libraries/libc): The standard C library.
+- [libm](libraries/libm): The math portion of the standard C library.
+- [libpond](libraries/libpond): The library used for interfacing with the pond window manager / compositor.
+- [libgraphics](libraries/graphics): A library which provides a few utilities for working with graphics such as image format loading.

 ### Ports
 - DOOM ([duckos-doom](https://github.com/byteduck/duckos-doom)): A port of DOOM.
 A little buggy at the moment, but playable.
 I'm waiting to  fix the bugs until I have a proper window manager since there's no sense in dedicating time to making it work in a graphical TTY.